 Books

-Reading order: All my books are 50k–65k words (with some longer exceptions).
-They lean heavily on found family, so reading in order means you’ll catch all the Easter eggs and cameos—but each series can be enjoyed on its own.
+Reading order: All of my series lean heavily on found family, so reading in order means you’ll catch all the Easter eggs and cameos from other characters—but each series can be enjoyed on its own.

 Check under each universe to see what I’m going to be working on next within the series!